nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :exclamation: Warning: Remember to input 2 digits for `DD` and `MM`.
 > <br> For example, `DD` and `MM` for the 9th of April should be `09` and `04` respectively.

+> :bulb: Tip: *Fish Ahoy!* automatically corrects invalid dates like 30th February to the closest
+> lower valid date.
+For example, 30th Feb becomes 29th Feb on leap years and 28th Feb on non leap years

 #### Species `s/<SPECIES>`
 * Type: `Fish`
 * `<SPECIES>` should only contain alphanumeric characters and spaces